HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/roundtripidp.md

-# Setup external IdP for Office Round Trip Experience
+# Set up external IdP for Office Round Trip Experience

+## About this task

 Aside from the default Domino REST API login page, you can also use your configured external IdP for Office Round Trip Experience log in.